COVID is again raging across the U.S. just as Americans gather for the holidays

 Over the weekend, sporting events and live theater announced postponements or outright cancellations because of infections among athletes and staff, as well as cast and crew members.

 Sens.
-Corey Booker and Elizabeth Warren announced they tested positive for the coronavirus, but were both experiencing mild symptoms.
+Cory Booker and Elizabeth Warren announced they tested positive for the coronavirus with both experiencing mild symptoms.
 Both said they were fully vaccinated and received a booster shot.

 Early data shows that while omicron has the ability to easily evade immune protection and booster shots, those infected may be less likely to experience severe disease and hospitalization.